syncfusion/ej2-react-docs/src/charts/range-navigator/data.md

 ### Label Format

-Numeric labels can be formatted using the labelFormat property.

-Numeric labels support all globalized formats.
+The numeric labels can be formatted using the [`labelFormat`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#labelformat) property and it supports all the globalized formats.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}